Foundation / Corporation

 - Pursue research in the humanities in an attractive international environment,

 - Take advantage of interdisciplinary scholarly discussion and research networks,

 - Use local libraries, archives, and other facilities, and attend international conferences, symposia, etc.,

-- Gain experience in a non-American university system by teaching courses to undergraduate and graduate students, depending on the needs of the respective academic departments.
+- Gain experiences in a non-American university system by teaching courses, depending on the opportunities offered by the respective host institution.